marksix/lazy.invoice.workers.dev/README.md

-# Luckin pdf Copy From Lazy Invoice
+# Luckin pdf forked from lazy.invoice

 Lazy Invoice is a simple tool for generating a PDF invoice for a single product or service.